Energy Decay in $1+1$ Rindler Spacetime: Preliminaries

-\lb{rindler_intro} In the following we will briefly recall Rindler spacetime\footnote{The reader unfamiliar with this solution may for example consult \cite{muka,socolov} for a brief review.} which is a solution to the Einstein vacuum field equations \bea \lb{EF2} R_{\mu\nu}=0, \eea where $R_{\mu \nu}$ is the Ricci tensor.
-The Rindler solution represents a family of uniformly accelerated observers in flat spacetime and was described in 1966 \cite{rindler66}.
-Uniform acceleration in relativity is defined as constant proper acceleration which is the acceleration in the frame of reference of the observer themselves.
+where \( R_{\mu \nu} \) is the Ricci tensor.
+This spacetime solution is crucial for understanding a family of uniformly accelerated observers in flat spacetime, and it is noteworthy that the Rindler spacetimes are isometric to a subset of the Minkowski spacetime.
+Uniform acceleration in relativity is defined as constant proper acceleration, which refers to acceleration as experienced from the observer's frame of reference.
+For those unfamiliar with Rindler spacetime, references such as \cite{muka,socolov} provide a concise overview.